top of page

 What the Procedure Involves

-Medically speaking, a hysterectomy is the surgical removal of the uterus.
+Medically, a hysterectomy means the surgical removal of the uterus.

-They walk into the hospital for "relief" and walk out with a body that suddenly feels... unfamiliar.
+Many walk into surgery hoping for relief and walk out with a body that suddenly feels… unfamiliar.

 Hormones Don’t Just Dip, They Cliff-Dive

-If the ovaries are removed, estrogen and progesterone drop off immediately.
+When ovaries are removed, estrogen and progesterone drop abruptly.

-• Night sweats, hot flashes, and sleep that feels more like a nap
+• night sweats, hot flashes, and disrupted sleep

-The uterus isn’t just reproductive real estate; it’s a nervous system hub.
+The uterus isn’t just reproductive tissue; it’s deeply connected to the nervous system.

-Its removal can trigger subtle shifts in how your body processes emotion, stress, and even trauma.
+Its removal can trigger subtle but real shifts in how the body processes stress, emotion, and safety.

 Grief Isn’t Always Obvious, But It’s Real

-I’ve had women cry in the dental chair over questions like, “How’s your sleep been?”
+I’ve had women cry in the dental chair when I ask something as simple as, “How’s your sleep been?”

-Not because they’re fragile, but maybe because no one ever gave them space to grieve what was lost.
+Not because they’re fragile, but because no one ever made space for the grief.

 Whether or not fertility was part of the picture, many women describe:

-• Shame for not feeling better after being told “this surgery will fix it”
+• shame for not feeling “better” after being told this surgery would fix everything

 Real Talk & Final Bite

-Your body has been through a significant shift, physically, hormonally, and emotionally.
+Your body has experienced a significant shift: hormonally, physically, and emotionally.

-And pretending it's just about “removing the uterus” ignores the ripple effects that can show up everywhere else.
+Pretending it was “just the uterus” overlooks the ripple effects that can show up throughout the entire system.

 gif

-In Part 2, we head to the front lines, your mouth.
-You’ll learn why post-hysterectomy changes can show up in your gums, how the mouth-body connection works, and what steps you can take to support your whole system.
+In Part 2, we head to the front lines: the mouth.
+We’ll explore why post-hysterectomy changes often show up in the gums, how the mouth-body connection works, and what it can reveal about what your body needs now.

 Khristina Maureen